bsutj002/DNA-Synthesis-Printer-Kill-Switch/README.md

 ## Accomplishments (MVM 1.1 – 1.2)
 I have successfully transitioned the project from a static chemical model to a dynamic, piecewise-continuous simulation.
 Key technical milestones include:

+Hybrid Flow Modeling: I have moved beyond ideal PFR assumptions to implement a Pulse-Wait (Incubation) flow regime using a compartment model modelling the flow as a PFR and a batch reactor connected by a recyle stream.
+This captures the industrial reality of stop-flow synthesis, where reagent is pulsed into the bed and allowed to incubate under batch conditions to maximize coupling yield.

 Mass Transfer & Fluidics: Implemented the **Nelson-Galloway correlation** for mass transfer and integrated Taylor-Aris dispersion to accurately model reagent arrival fronts.

-Steric Hindrance Modeling: Established a "Batch Progress" state ($\zeta$) that accounts for steric hindrance as the DNA chain grows.
+Steric Hindrance & Yield Tracking: Established a "Batch Progress" state ($\zeta$) that accounts for steric hindrance and porosity decay as the DNA chain grows.
+The model now successfully tracks yield decay across sequential coupling cycles.

 Yield Prediction: I designed the model to predict yield decay over multiple coupling cycles by tracking concentration and temperature trajectories across sequential pulses.
 Transient Analysis: Established a foundation for analyzing process fluctuations rather than just steady-state averages.